Editor's Note: This post was originally published in May 2022 and has been completely revamped and updated for accuracy and comprehensiveness.

 Kate uses a company called Ransom Spares, a family company with over 1 million spare parts.
 She has bought new shelves for her fridge and a door seal for the freezer compartment, wheels, a spray arm and a new cutlery tray for the dishwasher.
 All for a few ££ each.
 Her dishwasher and fridge are both 12 years old and working perfectly.
 You can usually find the appliance serial number inside the door of the appliance in order to get a perfect match.
 They also sell spare parts for garden equipment.

-UK food prices have risen at the fastest rate in 8 years, and the annual average UK food bill could rise by £271 this year.
+Due to the rising cost of food, the latest research predicts families face paying an extra £811 on their annual food shop this year.
 But there’s plenty of thing you can do to reduce it while also giving the planet a helping hand.

 Reduce food waste